diggerwoo/jsh/README.md

   <Enter>                - End of command
 ```

 If you need more friendly prompts, you can configure the /usr/local/etc/jsh.d/man.conf.
-The line format of man.conf is straitforward, with each line having two elements: keyword/option and manual text.
-The keyword line starts without any spaces and the manual text is optional, whilst the option line starts with space/TAB and manual text is madatory.
+The line format of man.conf is straightforward, with each line having two elements: keyword/option and manual text.
+The keyword line starts without any spaces and the manual text is optional, whilst the option line starts with space/TAB and manual text is mandatory.
 Please refer to [man.conf](conf/man.conf).
 For example, configure the prompt of '-l' option of command 'ls':
 ```
 ls